exercism/python/concepts/function-arguments/about.md

 ```

 The first call to `concat` passes the arguments by position.
-The second call to `concat` passes the arguments by keyword, allowing their positions to be changed.
+The second call to `concat` passes the arguments by name, allowing their positions to be changed.

 Note that positional arguments cannot follow keyword arguments.